Showing 61–80 of 83 results

 $ 15.00

-By Sharon Debartolo Carmack.
+Italian American Family History.
+A Guide to Researching and Writing About Your Heritage by Sharon Debartolo Carmack.
 The goal of this book is to show you how to document your heritage while placing each generation of your family in its cultural milieu and telling a factual and interesting story about the family.
-Among other things, this book enables you to evaluate American records for information specific to Italian-American…
+Among other things,…